tedchain/tedchain-technology/README.md

 Tedchain relies on several data structures for communication between clients and servers.
 These data structures are a key part of the Tedchain API.

-These data structures are serialized and deserialized using `Protocol Buffers <https://developers.google.com/protocol-buffers/>`_.
+These data structures are serialized and deserialized using [Protocol Buffers](https://developers.google.com/protocol-buffers).

 Schema
 ------